ZosoV/PathPlanningACO/README.md

 ### ACO

-The main algorithm is in the folder `./ACO`.
+The main algorithm is in the folder `.\ACO`.
 Her, we can find 4 scripts.
 The basic algorithm is the `AntColonyOptimizationv0.cs` that used a `Antv0` class for solving the path planning problem.
 Furtheremore, the scripts `RandomWalkv1.cs` and `RandomWalkv2.cs` are two proposed random walks that are used to improve the performance of the algorithm in huge graphs.

 ```
 \ACO